3D CNNs with Adaptive Temporal Feature Resolutions: Abstract

 \section{Abstract}

 While state-of-the-art 3D Convolutional Neural Networks (CNN) achieve very good results on action recognition datasets, they are computationally very expensive and require many GFLOPs.
 While the GFLOPs of a 3D CNN can be decreased by reducing the temporal feature resolution within the network, there is no setting that is optimal for all input clips.
 In this work, we therefore introduce a differentiable Similarity Guided Sampling (SGS) module, which can be plugged into any existing 3D CNN architecture.
 SGS empowers 3D CNNs by learning the similarity of temporal features and grouping similar features together.
 As a result, the temporal feature resolution is not anymore static but it varies for each input video clip.
 By integrating SGS as an additional layer within current 3D CNNs, we can convert them into much more efficient 3D CNNs with adaptive temporal feature resolutions (ATFR).
 Our evaluations show that the proposed module improves the state-of-the-art by reducing the computational cost (GFLOPs) by half while preserving or even improving the accuracy.
-We evaluate our module by adding it to multiple state-of-the-art 3D CNNs on various datasets such as Kinetics-600, Kinetics-400, mini-Kinetics, Something-Something~V2, UCF101, and HMDB51.
+We evaluate our module by adding it to multiple state-of-the-art 3D CNNs on various datasets such as Kinetics-600, Kinetics-400, Mini-Kinetics, Something-Something~V2, UCF101, and HMDB51.

-\blfootnote{$^{\star}$Mohsen Fayyaz and Emad Bahrami Rad equally to this work.
-Emad Bahrami Rad contributed to this project while he was a visiting researcher at the Computer Vision Group of the University of Bonn.}
+\blfootnote{$^{\star}$Mohsen Fayyaz and Emad Bahrami equally contributed to this work.
+Emad Bahrami contributed to this project while he was a visiting researcher at the Computer Vision Group of the University of Bonn.}